-All K-6 students are required to remain on campus during the school day, unless other arrangements have been made by parents/guardians.
+All K-6 students are required to remain on campus during the school day unless other arrangements have been made by parents/guardians.
 Campus is open for all 7 - 12 students during lunch.
-Students who violate school policies and rules during open lunch will have those privileges revoked.
-If students plan on driving during open lunch, they must get permission from the principal to do so.
-The school does not provide supervision for any student that leaves school grounds at any time during the open campus lunch period.
+Students who violate school policies and rules may have lunch privileges revoked.
+If students are utilizing open campus lunch they should leave school grounds and not return to the building or school grounds until the end of the lunch period.
+Students will reenter the building through the main entrance.
+The school does not provide supervision for any student that leaves the designated lunch area at any time during the open campus lunch period.